leftwm/leftwm/themes/basic_eww/README.md

-This is a very basic README merely containing a bunch of heads-up notes for using `eww` with `leftwm`
+This is a very basic README, merely containing a bunch of heads-up notes for using `eww` with `leftwm`

 Important:
-Copy the `eww-bar` folder to `~/.config/eww/` otherwise every `eww` command needs to pass the path to the folder where the `eww.xml` and `eww.scss` files are located.
+Copy the `eww-bar` folder to `~/.config/eww/` otherwise every `eww` command needs to pass the path to the folder where the `eww.yuck` and `eww.scss` files are located.
+The previously used xml config is still included in this example in the `legacy_eww_xml_config` folder for reference.

-Currently `eww` and `leftwm` fail to properly negotiate the `reserved` space for the `bar` windows.
+Previously (legacy xml configured) `eww` and `leftwm` failed to properly negotiate the `reserved` space for the `bar` windows, this fixed now though.
 To prevent windows from overlapping your bar please use the `gutter` setting in `theme.toml` to force this reserved space.
 Here is a snippet of how such gutter configuration might look like, if your bar is 24px in height:
 ```toml
 [[gutter]]